 Any pain experienced while exercising can be a warning sign that something is wrong, and the neck pain associated with the movement should not be ignored.

+Try the plank as one of your ab exercises without neck pain.
 A plank engages more of your core muscles, making it a suitable alternative for the sit-up.
-Andrew Bang, DC, of the Center for Integrative Medicine at The Cleveland Clinic recommends the plank as a full replacement for the sit-up.
+Harvard Health Publishing recommends the plank as a full replacement for the sit-up.

-HOW TO DO IT: To perform a plank, start by lying flat on your stomach, and lift your entire body up in a push-up position.
-Keep your body in a straight line from your feet to the top of your head.
+- Lie flat on your stomach, and lift your entire body up in a push-up position.
+Keep your body in a straight line from your feet to the top of your head